renatabiniek/winter-wedding/README.md

 ### Issues and Bugs

 * This project is my first attempt at using Python, so I ran into multiple general issues with indentation, correct order of calling appropriate functions and if/else statement logic.
-I've managed to resolve them refering to course materials and researching online.
+I've managed to resolve them referring to course materials and researching online.

 * Issue with length of regex line: I used this advice from [Stackoverflow](https://stackoverflow.com/questions/8006551/how-to-split-long-regular-expression-rules-to-multiple-lines-in-python/8006576#8006576) to split the long expression

 * Request to input dietary requirements (get_diet()) was running even if the guest responded that they're not attending the event.
 This was due to the conditional statement in my main() function, where all other functions would run if the user was validated as new.
 I changed the logic and now when the RSVP is N, there are no further request for input.

 * sum() function wouldn't work properly at first when calculating total number of kids.
 This was due to empty cells in the column.
-I resolved this using list comprehension that would only get values from the colum if there was a value in a cell.
-As this was used to simply sum the values, I didn't need to worry about the potential misalignmed where row number might be important.
+I resolved this using list comprehension that would only get values from the column if there was a value in a cell.
+As this was used to simply sum the values, I didn't need to worry about the potential misalignment where row number might be important.
 I followed [this post on Stackoverflow](https://stackoverflow.com/questions/45134764/getting-all-column-values-from-google-sheet-using-gspread-and-python) to achieve this.

 * Count of adults and children wasn't increasing as expected at one point - this was due to incorrect order of functions called in main().
 The count functions use data from the main worksheet but were called before the current RSVP data was added to the main worksheet.
 Fixed the order of them to be called after the data is added.